A couple of years ago I bluntly asked my wife to go and get prices for liposuction.

 This may sound like a strange question.

-I know you came here to discover how much men’s hair transplants cost but I’m also conducting research into how much people think certain procedures will cost.
+I know you came here to discover how much a hair transplant will cost but I’m also conducting research into how much people think certain procedures will cost.

 The question below is entirely optional.
 You can skip it if you wish.

 At the clinics, I was asked lots of questions about what I wanted to achieve with the hair transplant.

 While I was realistic in my demands and expectations I also knew exactly what I wanted and did not want:

 I wanted to get rid of of the bald spot on my crown as that bothered me the most.
 I wanted some minor work done on my receding hairline at the sides of my forehead.

 I didn’t want too much work done on the front of my hairline and I wanted the overall work to look as natural as possible.

 I accept that I’m not 18 years old and trying to look like that again is not realistic for me.